BayHyn/astrbot_plugin_SendBlessings/README_en.md

 -   **Blessing Message Generation**: Prioritizes using the LLM provider configured in AstrBot to generate blessing messages.
 Falls back to built-in template messages if generation fails.
 -   **Image Generation**: Makes asynchronous requests via `aiohttp` to the OpenRouter API, calling the specified model to generate images.
 Supports multi-key rotation and exponential backoff retry mechanisms to improve success rates.
 -   **File Handling**: Generated images are saved in the `data/SendBlessings/images` directory, and expired files are automatically cleaned up.
 If NAP service is configured, images are sent to the protocol client server for processing.

+## 🗺️ Future Plans
+- [ ] Custom whitelist for groups/friends to send messages to
+- [ ] Support for more holidays (e.g., Western holidays)
+- [ ] Support for more image generation models

 ## 📦 Third-Party Libraries Used
 - The powerful and flexible bot platform provided by [AstrBot](https://github.com/AstrBotDevs/AstrBot)